BushraAbukarn/BI-Analytics-Projects---TripleTen/SuperStore-Return-June-2025/README.md

 ### 1. Data Preparation

 - Performed a **LEFT JOIN** between the `Orders` and `Returns` tables.
-- Created a calculated field to encode returned orders:
+- Created a calculated field (Return_Flag) to encode returned orders:
   - `Returned = 1` if "Yes", and `0` if null.
 - This enabled calculation of **return rate** as an average of the returned flag.